joshuasrichardson/AntHillSearch/README.md

   they want to select, and releasing the mouse button.
-  When a group of sites is selected and the "Move Site," "Expand Site," "Shrink Site," "Delete Site,""Raise Quality," "Lower Quqlity," or "Set Quality" command is used, the command applies to all the selected sites.</p>
+  When a group of sites is selected and the "Move Site," "Expand Site," "Shrink Site," "Delete Site,""Raise Quality," "Lower Quality," or "Set Quality" command is used, the command applies to all the selected sites.</p>

 - <strong>Raise Quality</strong> - <code>UP</code>: